 - Happy Birthday to Bonnie Raitt, the blues singer-songwriter and slide guitarist whose No.1 album ‘Nick Of Time’ won three Grammy Awards, including Album of the Year (1949)

 - Led Zeppelin released Led Zeppelin IV, which became the third-best-selling album ever in the US, and included the widely-acclaimed hit, Stairway to Heaven (1971)

 And, on this day in 1933, U.S. president Franklin D. Roosevelt unveiled the Civil Works Administration to create jobs for more than 4 million unemployed workers during the Great Depression.

 The CWA’s workers laid 12 million feet of sewer pipe and built or improved 255,000 miles of roads, 40,000 schools, 3,700 playgrounds, and nearly 1,000 airports (not to mention building 250,000 outhouses still badly needed in rural America.

-And on this day in 1966, Edward Brooke became the first African-American elected to the US Senate.
+Also on this day, in 1966, Edward Brooke became the first African-American elected to the US Senate.
 A former Attorney General of Massachusetts, the local Republican won a historic landslide in a Democratic state that had a black population of just 2 percent–and was reelected for a second term.

 Raised in a Washington, DC middle class family, he enlisted and became an Army officer after the bombing of Pearl Harbor.
 Then, with a law degree from Boston U., he first ran for congress at 29.
 He authored a book in 2006, Bridging the Divide: My Life, before dying at age 95, in 2015.